bitcoin-s/bitcoin-s/docs/getting-started.md

 adding a snapshot build to your `build.sbt`.
 The most recent snapshot published is `@UNSTABLE_VERSION@`.

-To fetch snapshot, you will need to add the correct resolver in your `build.sbt`:
+To fetch snapshots, you will need to add the correct resolver in your `build.sbt`:

 ```sbt